 If body shape changes, do you also have to take into account changing weight distribution?

 IR: Absolutely.
 If a rider is ten years old and sitting on one of our Beinn models their long legs will require the saddle to be quite high to get the correct reach to the pedals, however, their short body is hardly going forward so their weight distribution is towards the back of the bike.
 They need to sit further forward relative to the pedals so that when they push down the reaction to pedaling force is not pushing them off the back of the saddle.
 Our frame geometry seats them in the correct position for their size resulting in better comfort and more efficient pedaling.
-Observation of children riding is crucial and I do lots of that and then I back this up with child data sets and use this to decide the individual measurements for a given size of bike.
+I spend lots of time observing children riding and then use child data sets to decide the individual measurements for a given size of bike.

 What child data sets do you have access to?